 Everyone who works in a role that involves contact with children, young people or vulnerable adults must be safely recruited and have a DBS check if the role is eligible.
-The PSO or DBS recruiter for the Parish needs to process DBS applications, if there is no one in this role they should contact the diocesan safeguarding team DBS administrator on dbs@derby.anglican.org
+Either the PSO needs to process DBS applications or they should contact the diocesan safeguarding team DBS administrator.